 Start simple, then add layers

-A perfect illustration of what you can achieve by starting simple, then adding layers one step at a time is (of course) the staircase.
+A perfect illustration of what you can achieve by starting simple, then adding layers one step at a time is the staircase.
 It is an irregular shape, as explained above, with one vertical plane (orange in the illustration below) and then many horizontal planes, making the steps.
 This slide show illustrates how you start with one fairly simple shape (stairs), then add to it to make stairs with a landing, then add graphics for extra realism, or instead keep on adding one series of steps after another to make an Eicher-like set of impossible stairs.

 Wield your knife wisely